spxbhuhb/z2-pre/doc/rui/internals/Definitions.md

 A *component class* that belongs to a *root original function*.

+#### anonymous component class

+A *component class* that belongs to an *anonymous original function*.
+As of now this is always `RuiAnonymous`.
+This class does not contain any builder or external patch functions.

 #### structural class

 One of `RuiSequence`, `RuiSelect`, `RuiLoop` classes.
 Structural classes are stateless, they